Domestic

 South Dakota

-In response to the pressing challenges of housing insecurity and overcrowding on the Pine Ridge Reservation in South Dakota, our team designed and completed a Sustainable Housing Unit (SHU) to deliver a lasting, community-driven solution.
+In response to the pressing challenges of housing insecurity and overcrowding on the Pine Ridge Reservation in South Dakota, our team designed a Sustainable Housing Unit (SHU) to deliver a lasting, community-driven solution.
 This four-person home provides essential amenities, including a kitchen, full bathroom, and comfortable living spaces, while focusing on affordability, sustainability, and functionality.

 The project incorporated sustainable materials and construction practices, alongside rigorous quality assurance processes, to ensure cost-effective, durable, and accessible housing.
 Comprehensive construction sets were developed, including structural, architectural, and MEP drawings, to guide every phase of execution with precision and reliability.